 1. Preheat oven to 390°F (200°C).

 2. Roll out the puff pastry on a baking sheet covered with parchment paper.
-Lay off the first salmon fillet, spread the quinoa mixture over, then cover with the second salmon fillet on top.
+Lay off the first salmon fillet, spread the quinoa mixture over it, then cover with the second salmon fillet on top.
 Close the puff pastry over the salmon.
-Press the dough on top to eliminate any air bubble.
+Press the dough on top to eliminate any air bubbles.
 Moisten and weld the edges together.
 Decorate as you wish with small pieces of dough.

 3. Mix the egg yolk in a bowl with a tablespoon of milk.
 Brush the pastry with this mixture.